PASER: Post-Training Data Selection for Efficient Pruned Large Language Model Recovery: Methodology

 \section{Methodology}

-In this section, we first formulate the problem and then introduce three main components of the PASER framework (shown in Figure~\ref{fig: overall}): semantic-structural recovery instruction clustering, capability degradation-aware instruction selection, and negative tuning effects mitigation.
+In this section, we first formulate the problem and then introduce three main components of the PASER framework (shown in Figure~\ref{fig: overall}): semantic-structural recovery instruction clustering (S$^2$RIC), capability degradation-aware instruction selection (CDAIS), and negative tuning effects mitigation (NTEM).
 Furthermore, we provide the time complexity analysis for the PASER process.